ahuacate/pve-medialab/README.md

 But make sure when you are restoring the backup you Have closed the previous UniFi Controller server and software because you cannot manage the APs by two controller at a time.

 ## 3.0 Jellyfin LXC - CentOS
->  I could'nt get Jellyfin working with a Proxmox CentOS7 LXC.
+>  **Under development.** I could'nt get Jellyfin working with a Proxmox CentOS7 LXC.
 The problems is with the VAAPI GPU Passthru.
 Also Jellyfin frontend WebGUI restart button function fails.
-So best use my Ubuntu LXC recipe [HERE]( Under development.
+So best use my Ubuntu LXC recipe [HERE](https://github.com/ahuacate/proxmox-lxc/blob/master/README.md#40-jellyfin-lxc---ubuntu-1604).

 Jellyfin is an alternative to the proprietary Emby and Plex, to provide media from a dedicated server to end-user devices via multiple apps.